Diamondbacks vs. Rockies Player Props Betting Odds

 Bryant Stats

-- Bryant has four doubles, three home runs, nine walks and eight RBI (30 total hits).
+- Kris Bryant has four doubles, three home runs, nine walks and eight RBI (30 total hits).

 Bryant Recent Games